 - Removable sunshade included in box

-Despite being the cheapest combination on this list, neither the scope or rifle are lacking in capability.
-The Mark II BV each have a few key features which make them a solid pair to bring for a base class competition:
+Despite being the cheapest combination on this list, neither the scope or the rifle are lacking in capability.
+The Mark II BV each has a few key features which make them a solid pair to bring for a base class competition:

 As for the rifle, the Mark II BV is a solid, simple rifle that feels and handles somewhat like a centerfire.
 The heavy barrel will take ages to heat up, helping to extend the already incredible barrel life common in 22LR rifles.
 Wood stocks feel warm when it’s cold and the lack of plastic means there is very little to break.
 Overall, this is a solid combination for those who want to hunt small game in between competitions.

 2. Ruger 10/22 Carbine and SWFA Outdoors SS 10×42

 - Takedown, sporter, and target models

 - Magnification options of 6x, 10x, 12x, 16x, or 20x

 - 30 mm main tube